nus-cs2113-AY2021S2/tp/docs/team/8kdesign.md

    > Using KeyListener, I implemented shortcuts such as "esc" to close and "ctrl-s" to save.
 The shortcuts would call methods that Hemrish created in the TextEditor class.
 1. Cleaned up code for most components.<br>
    > I cleaned up the code after we merged our parts for V1.0 as there were inconsistencies and duplicates.
 This includes shifting of constants and messages to their respective classes, removing of duplicate methods, etc...
-1. Displaying and sorting of undone  tasks by days remaining.
-   > I added the number of days remaining for tasks, and used it to sort undone tasks.
+1. Added days remaining for undone task and used it for sorting.

 ### Contributions to Documentation:

-1. Added many of the command information.
-   > I created the skeleton for the command section.
-For the "Example" part of each command, I had to change the table format of all commands multiple times.
 1. Added data & storage section.
-   > I did the part explaining how the storage system works and what users can do with it.
+1. Created skeleton for the command section.
+   > I had to change the "Example" table's format of all commands multiple times.
 1. Converted user guide from Google Docs into Markdown.
    > The team originally worked on the user guide on a Google Docs file.
 I converted it to markdown before we split it up and pushed our respective portions.
 It was tedious, but not difficult.